 That gives you a lot of freedom to experiment without spending top dollar!
 The surface texture of these watercolor blocks is also top-notch, which gives finished artwork a more professional appearance.
 It’s perfect for artists with intermediate or advanced watercolor skills.

 Strathmore 400 Series watercolor blocks come in five standard sizes that range from 9×12 inches to 18×24 inches.
 All Strathmore watercolor blocks contain 140 lbs (300gsm) cold press paper, which is a great match for most watercolor sets.

 Best premium: Fabriano Artistico Watercolor Blocks

 Fabriano Artistico is another beloved and sought-after brand in the watercolor supplies industry.
-They pride themselves on their high-quality, 100% cotton, and acid-free watercolor block paper, which has more of a warm hue to it rather than being bright white like other watercolor blocks.
+They pride themselves on their high-quality, 100% cotton, acid-free watercolor paper.

-These are just a touch more expensive than the Arches watercolor blocks listed above, and the quality of both is truly top-notch.
-Arches might be a more popular brand with more size options, but if you’re looking for something different you can’t go wrong with Fabriano Artistico.
+Overall, these are just a touch more expensive than the Arches watercolor blocks listed above, and the quality of both is truly top-notch.
+Sure, Arches might be more popular, but if you’re searching for something new, you can’t go wrong with Fabriano Artistico.

 Best for Professionals: Saunders Waterford Watercolor Blocks

 Saunders Waterford watercolor blocks are appreciated by professional watercolor artists all around the world.
-This paper is 100% mold-made, acid-free cotton, just like other brands of the very best watercolor block paper.
+This paper is 100% mold-made, acid-free cotton, just like other brands that have the best watercolor block paper.

-Saunders Waterford watercolor blocks are all 20 sheets and have weights of 140lbs (300gsm).
-They range in sizes from 7×10 inches to 12×16 inches, and come in both hot and cold press finishes.
+Saunders Waterford watercolor blocks are all 20 sheets with a 140 lbs (300gsm) paperweight.
+They range in sizes from 7×10 inches to 12×16 inches and come in both hot and cold press finishes.

 It’s worth noting that these watercolor blocks are exceptionally popular in the UK but tend to run a bit more expensive on this side of the pond.